Stochastic Online Shortest Path Routing: The Value of Feedback: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:GeoCombUCB_Line}}

-In the line network, the shortest-path routing problem is simplified since the decisions at different hops are decoupled.
-It suffices to route packets on the best link on each hop, and the total regret is the summation of the regrets on all hops.
-In the line network, \textsc{GeoCombUCB} chooses the link with the smallest index on each hop.
-Hence, on each hop, \textsc{GeoCombUCB} is equivalent to the KL-UCB algorithm for a classical MAB with geometrically distributed rewards.
-By~\cite[Theorem~1~and~Lemma~6]{Garivier2011}, we have that the KL-UCB algorithm achieves the asymptotic lower bound of the associated MAB problem of geometric distributions, which is $ \sum_{i: i \in E_m, i \neq m^\star} \left(\frac{1}{\theta_i} -\frac{1}{\theta_{m^\star}} \right)/\kl(\theta_i, \theta_{m^\star}), $ where $E_m$ is the set of links on the $m$-th hop and $m^\star$ is the best link on the $m$-th hop.
-Thus
+In the line network, \textsc{KL-SR} simply chooses the link with the smallest index on each hop.
+Hence, on each hop, \textsc{KL-SR} is equivalent to the KL-UCB algorithm for a classical MAB with geometrically distributed rewards.
+By~\cite[Theorem~1~and~Lemma~6]{Garivier2011}, the regret of KL-SR on the $m$-th hop asymptotically grows as: